castalyfan1012/Omnifold_SBND/README.md

 ## Credits

 Based on OmniFold from [rhuang1/OmnifoldT2K](https://github.com/rhuang1/OmnifoldT2K).
-SBND adaptation by Castaly Fan with guidance from Roger Huang and Afroditi Papadopoulou.
+SBND adaptation by Castaly Fan with guidance from Roger Huang.